StevenKallis/patientsapp/README.md

 # Patient Profile App

 This is an Angular application that displays patient profiles and notes.
-It uses [NG-Zorro](https://ng.ant.design/) for UI components and connects to a backend service for data.
+It uses [NG-Zorro](https://ng.ant.design/) for UI components and uses mock data with json server
 ---

 ## 🚀 Getting Started